Fizzadar/node-netev/README.md

 # netev - Node.js events over streams

-`netev` allows you to wrap streams as normal event emitters, for both sending & recieving data.
+`netev` allows you to wrap streams as event emitters, for both sending & recieving data.
+It overwrites the `.emit` function and sends them over the network, and it captures network data and triggers original `.emit` calls.
+It's very "low level" and you'll need to ensure that both streams are wrapped (and authed) before sending any events.

 ## Install